 Two simple items will make your wet weather riding more fun (and yes, it can really be fun!):

 Fenders will keep water from the roadway from being thrown back up at you by your bike, and can be attached to almost any bike (you just have to find the right type of mount or fender design - your local bike shop can help).
-If where you live gets rain pretty regularly (which let's face, is pretty much everywhere in the UK), especially if it’s a lighter and more drawn out kind of rain, then get some fenders and install them in advance.
+If where you live gets rain pretty regularly, especially if it’s a lighter and more drawn out kind of rain, then get some fenders and install them in advance.

 A good waterproof jacket or poncho will combat the other major direction of water (the actual falling rain), and since being on a bike keeps you mostly vertical it will cover most of where rain is falling onto you - pretty convenient!
 If rain is really pervasive where you live and you hate being wet, you might also consider waterproof pants and shoes.